Learning stabilising policies for constrained nonlinear systems: Abstract

 \section{Abstract}

 This work proposes a two-layered control scheme for constrained nonlinear systems represented by a class of recurrent neural networks and affected by additive disturbances.
 In particular, a base controller ensures global or regional closed-loop $\ell_p$-stability of the error in tracking a desired equilibrium and the satisfaction of input and output constraints within a robustly positive invariant set.
 An additional control contribution, derived by combining the internal model control principle with a stable operator, is introduced to improve system performance.
 This operator, implemented as a stable neural network, can be trained via unconstrained optimisation on a chosen performance metric, without compromising closed-loop equilibrium tracking or constraint satisfaction, even if the optimisation is stopped prematurely.
-In addition, we characterise the class of closed-loop stable behaviours that can be achieved with the proposed architecture.
-Simulation results on a pH-neutralisation benchmark demonstrate the effectiveness of the proposed approach.
+Simulations validate the proposed approach on a pH-neutralisation benchmark.